Miario/JavaScript30/README.md

 # JavaScript 30
-30 JavaScript projects within 30 days
+30 JavaScript projects from Wes Bos videos in 30 days